Adambrae

-Adambrae is a residential area and small river (burn) in Livingston, Scotland, consisting primarily of privately owned housing.
+Adambrae is a residential area and burn in Livingston, Scotland, consisting primarily of privately owned housing.
 A small nature area and pond are adjacent to Bluebell Glade in Adambrae where the "Adambrae burn" runs through the area.

 History

 Adambrae is a relatively new residental area, with construction starting in 1998.
 Adambrae was the name of a farm further down the burn's course under Livingston centre.
 The farm was adjacent to the site of present-day Boulevard public house.
 In the Land Registry, properties in Adambrae are classified as Mid Lothian using pre-war local authority boundaries.
 The historical Adambrae farm housed a paper mill that was in production in the early 19th century.
 Adambrae Mill was said to have been established in 1730 by a Mr. Mitchell of nearby Alderstone.

 The residential area was originally named Adambrae Parks and began as two streets, Heatherfield Glade and Sundew Glade.
 All streets in Adambrae have "Glade" in their name.
 There are now some 12 streets and at least 391 homes.